-Pudding* is five.
+Pudding* is seven.
 He was diagnosed with MPS II on July 1st 2015, after a history of development delay, particularly language.
 He loves eating, football, running in the opposite direction to everyone else, and watching ‘Sarah and Duck’ on TV.

-Big brother, T*, is seven and in Year 3 at school.
-He loves playing with Lego and superheroes.
-Even better is playing with Lego superheroes.
-And best of all is Lego superhero computer games!
+Big brother, T*, is nine and in Year 5 at school.
+He loves playing with Lego and on computer games.
+Latest obsession is Dungeons and Dragons.

 Hubby works in a computer software company, and in the evenings winds down by drawing.
 He is currently plugging away at a graphic novel idea that has been germinating for a while.